Important Notice: Starting 01/01/26, BenefitHelp Solutions (BHS) will be the County's FSA administrator.

 - Every Open Enrollment period (Oct. - Nov.) you can sign up for MERP/DCAP for the following plan year.

-- You may also be able to change or enroll during the plan year due to certain qualifying events (new or change in your dependent care expenses, new child, marriage, some job changes).
+- You may also be able to enroll or make changes to enrollment during the plan year due to certain qualifying events (see below).

-Can I change the amount I am enrolled in?
+Can I change my enrollment during the year, or change the amount I am enrolled in?

 - Any change in child or elder care provider or change in provider cost or coverage.